Get the answers to some frequently asked questions about the change from Home Care Packages to Support at Home.

 If you had to pay an Income Tested Care Fee (ITCF) prior to 12 September 2024, you will likely need to pay a contribution fee under Support at Home.
 If you did not pay an ITCF, you will not be required to pay the contribution under Support at Home.

 No, if you are currently receiving home care through a Home Care Package, your services will continue under Support at Home.
-However, if your needs have changed, you or your provider (with your consent) can request a Support Plan Review through My Aged Care.
+However, if your needs have changed, you or your provider (with your consent) can request a Care Plan Review through My Aged Care.

 Currently, we are unable to help with the short-term Restorative and End-of-Life pathways.